-In the NaNoWriMo community, there are planners, and there are pantsers, meaning writers who write by the seat of their pants.
+In the NaNoWriMo community, there are planners and pantsers, meaning writers who write by the seat of their pants.

-The bare-bones, who-what-where-when-why questions are what you’re going to be answering here.
-So challenge yourself to answer them in one sentence.
+The bare-bones, who-what-where-when-why questions are what you’ll answer here.
+So challenge yourself to respond to them in one sentence.
+Answering these questions clearly and in one sentence will help you communicate your ideas more effectively.

 - Introduce the protagonist and antagonist.